by Mike Ratliff

 There is no question: there are a vast number of Christians out there who are not content.
 Today’s Christianity does not satisfy, is not deep enough; its formulas are all wanting.

 We are publishing these books to help satisfy the hunger that is so widespread.
 But we also want to tell you something.
 It is this: God did not give you the presence of Christ just to make you blissfully happy all your life.
-He save you to put into His kingdom.
+He saved you to put into His kingdom.
 And , in the first century at least, all believers had a vital part in the daily and very practical experience of that kingdom.
 They called it the body of Christ.
 We call it the church.

 Whatever it is, it is basic, practical, real.
 And whatever it is – though it has many inferior imitations (such as “community,” “going to church on Sunday,” etc.) – church life is an experience unknown to Christians today.

 Here is my plea.
 In all your seeking to know Christ in a real and deep way, don’t forget to seek to know Him as they did in the first century.
-They all know Him in the context of practical church life.
+They all knew Him in the context of practical church life.

 May you find Him.
 But may you also find that further experience of knowing Him in the daily experience of the body of Christ. – Gene Edwards

 While I see some things in Mr. Edwards statement that I do agree with, I think his conclusion about how Christians in the 1st Century Church communed with Christ is simply “his take” or “his opinion,” not based in any way on what we learn from Sacred Scripture, God’s Word, which is the final say.
 As many of you know, I have been working my way through a work by 17th Century Puritan John Owen titled Communion With The Triune God.
 What follows is based on Chapter 9, “Of Communion with the Son Jesus Christ,” section ‘How Believers Hold Communion with the Lord Christ.’
 I will be quoting from pages 329-333.
 There are three subsections in this section which will be the outline for this article and will refute what the mystics like Gene Edwards are saying about how Christians commune with their Lord.
-The Emergents have taken up the baton.
+Those who are selling Contemplative prayerhave taken up the baton.
 Mysticism, no matter its source, is fair game in many so-called Christian circles.
 John Owen had a very different take on how we are to commune with our Saviour according to God’s Grace.

 Genuine believers do hold communion with the Lord Christ.
 They do not do so through mysticism, empty religiosity, piety, or legalism.
 Instead: